 Under the federal Fair Labor Standards Act (FLSA), there are three types of workers: non-exempt, exempt, and independent contractors.

-Employers should ensure that they properly classify employees, as the misclassification of a worker may have state and federal monetary consequences.
+Employers should ensure that employees are properly classified, as misclassification of a worker may have state and federal monetary consequences.

 Ohio minimum wage is regularly updated to account for inflation.
 So it is important to stay current and have a method in place to stay ahead of minimum wage changes.